-- Do not be afraid of hurting the wound because of the soap and water. - Do not go in bath tubs, lakes, pools, or hot tubs until wound is completely healed. - Do not keep the wound covered unless you have some drainage, and we instructed to do so. - If you are wearing a hard collar, you will need help to wash the wound, and make sure that it is not infected.
+- Do not be afraid of hurting the wound because of the soap and water.
+You should take showers, and not baths to do this. - Do not submerge the wound in any type of water. - Do not keep the wound covered unless you have some drainage, and were instructed by our office to do so.

 Which Other Signs and Symptoms I May Have?
 Constipation: